Flight Attendant Education Requirements and Career Info

 During routine flights, flight attendants might help passengers board the aircraft, prepare the cabin for take-off and landing and answer questions about the flight.
 They also might provide beverage and food service, pass out pillows and blankets and attend to requests made by passengers to help make their flight as enjoyable as possible.

 Flight attendants must be in moderate physical shape, as they should be able to reach and operate emergency exits and equipment.
 They also spend prolonged periods of time walking, standing, kneeling, twisting, bending and working in cramped spaces.
 Because airlines operate 24 hours a day year-round, flight attendants often work nights, weekends and holidays.

 According to the U.S. Bureau of Labor Statistics (www.bls.gov), flight attendants typically spend about 75-90 hours a month flying and another 50 hours a month on the ground waiting for planes, preparing planes for flights and writing post-flight reports.
 Flight attendants might work up to 14-hour shifts; however, the Federal Aviation Administration (FAA) requires that they receive nine hours of rest following any shift.

 During the time spent away from home, airlines provide meal allowances and hotel accommodations for all flight crew members.
-The bureau reported that there were approximately 93,550 employed flight attendants in 2013, with an average annual wage of $43,860.
+The bureau reported that there were approximately 97,900 employed flight attendants in 2014, with a median annual wage of $44,860 in 2015.